WELCOME TO THE GATE PAGE!

 8th Grade GATE

-Through the Warren County Consortium for Student Enrichment, students in Great Meadows schools are part of several competitions and group activities.
+Through the Warren County Consortium for Student Enrichment, students in Great Meadows schools are part of invited to participate in competitions and group activities throughout the year.

 Battle of the Books

-A team competition in which students read and answer questions about 10 books from a prepared list.
+A team competition in which students read and answer questions about eight to 10 books from a prepared list.
 Details are forthcoming.